duonghung86/Pattern_recognition/README.md

 # Codes for class MATH 6397 Pattern Recognition and Machince Learning

+This course is based on the book Data_Driven_Science_Python of Brunton.
+This repository contains codes for that book and for my project.

 ## Codes for the book Data_Driven_Science_Python of Prof. Brunton

 <img src="http://www.databookuw.com/files/stacks-image-5bffc53-882x1200.png" alt="Data Driven Book Cover" width="200"/>